core-wg/wg-materials/ietf109/core-109-summary.md

 This version includes only minor updates; it needs reviews before WGLC.
 There is a working implementation from Ari.

-Alexey reviewed previews versions.
+Alexey reviewed preview versions.
 Need for more reviews before WGLC.

 Will review this version: Jaime and Bill.